w3c/wot-testing/events/2020.06.Online/prototypes/nodepop.md

 # Simple nodegen population script

-A hacky script for incorporate all Things from LinkSmart Thing Directory to Node-RED (this is also an use case of JSONPath)
+A hacky script for incorporate all Things from LinkSmart Thing Directory to Node-RED (this is also an use case of XPath)

 [Download](./nodepop.sh)